julia-schade/Cultural-Heritage-in-Bologna/Large-Language-Models.md

 Which notable pieces of the Marsili collection are held in the museum Palazzo Poggi?
 (Zero-shot prompting: no examples provided of what the desired output should look like)

-Mistral AI: I apologize for any confusion, but the Marsili Collection is not housed in the Museum of Palazzo Poggi in Bologna.
+**Mistral AI**: I apologize for any confusion, but the Marsili Collection is not housed in the Museum of Palazzo Poggi in Bologna.
 The museum primarily focuses on the Aldrovandi Collection and other collections related to the history of the University of Bologna and its scientific and artistic achievements.

-Gemini: The information available suggests that Palazzo Poggi doesn't house a collection specifically by Luigi Ferdinando Marsili himself.
+**Gemini**: The information available suggests that Palazzo Poggi doesn't house a collection specifically by Luigi Ferdinando Marsili himself.

 However, we found out that the museum does host the collection thanks to the Arco ontology and received confirmation by ChatGPT.